 A specialist will determine the grade of the tumor.
 Astrocytomas are graded from I to IV.
 These grades indicate the outlook and rate of tumor growth.

 Treatment is based on the location, size, and grade of the tumor.
 Treatment may include:

 Surgery involves the removal of as much of the tumor as possible.
 High grade tumors are treated with surgery.
 Surgery is followed by radiation or chemotherapy to help prevent further spreading.

 Radiation therapy involves the use of radiation to kill cancer cells or shrink the tumor.
-Radiation may be:
+Radiation therapy may be: